optimizely/labs/labs/optimizely-data-cli/README.md

     --output ~/optimizely_data
 ```

-will download all [decision](decisions) data associated with your Optimizely account.
+This will download all [decision](decisions) data collected between July 1st and 5th, 2020:

 ```sh
 $ oevents load \